top of page

 King Priam

 First, an overview of the subject matter itself, the opera.
-The central idea of Tippett's King Priam, which is a retelling of the story of the Trojan War, is the choice that Priam is forced to make at the beginning of the story: he must decide whether or not to kill his baby son Paris, who, the fortune teller has predicted, will live to bring about his father's death.
+The central idea of Tippett's King Priam, which is a retelling of the story of the Trojan War, is the choice that the Trojan monarch, Priam, is forced to make at the beginning of the story: he must decide whether or not to kill his baby son Paris, who, the fortune teller has predicted, will live to bring about his father's death.
 Since he is a king as well as a father, the choice is a brutally difficult one.
 He consents to have the child killed, for the sake of his nation, but, in his heart of hearts, wishes that his son might be spared.
 The young guard tasked with carrying out the infanticide detects that wish, and secretly deposits the baby with a shepherd.

-Years later, the boy Paris is rediscovered and reunited with his family, and Priam decides to accept this as a stroke of good fortune, whatever the consequences may be for himself or for Troy.
+Years later, the boy Paris is rediscovered and reunited with his family, and Priam decides to accept this as a stroke of good fortune, whatever the consequences may be for himself and for Troy.
 As we already know, the consequences are dire, and wayward Paris, never quite settling into the role of Trojan prince, leaves Troy to become embroiled in an adulterous affair with the Spartan queen Helen.
 The ensuing war, and the downfall of Priam's family and state, occupy the rest of the opera.

 Tippett's interest is mainly psychological.
 He focuses on the way moral dilemmas are forced on the characters by their dual roles as private and public individuals (in Priam's case, father and king).
 As an epigraph Tippett quotes the closing statement of Kandinsky's essay on the paintings of Arnold Schoenberg: "May Fate grant that we never turn our inner ear away from our soul's lips."
 The tragedy unfolds because Priam's conscience, the voice of his 'soul,' comes into conflict with his duty to the city of Troy.

-In what sense does the painting realise this source of inspiration?
+In what sense does the painting connect to Tippett's opera?
 On one level, it connects graphically with the opera's themes: loosely conglomerated slabs and fragments of colour, heavy and rough-hewn, variously suggest the confusion of war, the dust of the battlefield, the toppling of Troy's monumental architecture and of the great King Priam himself; solid beams of light, compressing the bulk of the composition from unseen heights, suggest the inexorable whims of resplendent Olympians weighing heavily on the doomed Greeks and Trojans, along with the grandest of their monuments; the broken shapes, meeting in a complex network of symmetries and asymmetries, suggests the myriad moving mirrors and the dark forms over Priam's final ecstatic vision.
 But, as an abstract composition, it merely suggests these things, as Tippett's music also suggests them, and heightens their force, while moving in an ineffable visionary direction of its own.
 On a more formal level, Tippett described this music as an at first incomprehensible 'mosaic' built up from simple, starkly expressive elements, largely unadorned and devoid of lyricism, appropriate to the pitiless moral directness of Greek tragedy, and similar terms could also be used to describe the formal properties of the painting.

 bottom of page